consulo/consulo-dev.github.io/docs/reference_guide/consulo_artifacts.md

 ### Specify the Repository URL
 The URL for the desired artifact needs to be added to your Maven `pom.xml`:
-* For release versions, use the Consulo releases repository.
-* For snapshots, use the Consulo snapshots repository.
+* Use the Consulo snapshots repository.
 * For dependencies on individual modules from the Consulo, also use the Consulo third-party dependencies repository.

 ### Specify the Maven Coordinates for the Artifact